intergiro/developer-portal/docs/merchant/card-input/style.md

 ```

 ### Borders
-The borders inside the component can be with four parameters.
+The borders inside the component can be changed with four parameters.
 - `"width"` can be set to pixels (px) or em values.
 Changes the witdh of the borders.
 - `"radius"` can be set to pixels (px) or em values.
 Changes the "roundness" of the corners.
 - `"color"` can be set to rgb or hex vales.
 Changes the color of the borders.